Sambruk/Open-Meal/website/docs/API/providers.md

 If you want to be added to the list of data providers, [CREATE AN ISSUE](https://github.com/Sambruk/Open-Meal/issues) in the project or contact any of the project members for assistance.

-The id property is arbitrary and until a general concent on what format to use is agreed upon any string can be used.
+The id property is arbitrary and until a general concent on what format to use is agreed upon.
+Until then, any string can be used.
 Prefferably in the form of a increasing number starting from "0"